ngordon68/Router/README.md

 ## Objectives
-- Code up a MVP(Mininum Viable Product) of a food store app for Eastern Market.
+- Code up a MVP(Mininum Viable Product) of a Routr App for remote workers
 - Take Hi-Fi specifications and translate to Xcode app.
-- Work with my fellow coder and designer to bring our Hi-Fi prototype to life.
+- Collaboration with coders and designers to bring our Hi-Fi prototype to life.
 - Test UI and UX through documentation.
 - Test code to find any inconsistencies.